 “Not only are there going to be motion controls in the game, but he feels that using the motion controls – detaching the two controllers from the Switch – and using those kind of like those old school Wii controllers, he feels that’s going to be the purest or true way to play the game.”

-Other returning features include Travis’ “Death Glove” from TSA, which makes an appearance in the reveal trailer.
-Travis can be seen using the Death Glove to summon a layer of power armor allowing him to fly and fire missile barrages.
-It’s rumored Travis will acquire additional skills over the course of the story that can be combined and used in interesting ways.
+Other returning features include Travis’ “Death Glove” from TSA, who makes an appearance in the reveal trailer.
+Travis can be seen using the Death Glove to summon a layer of power armor, allowing him to fly and fire missile barrages.

 In addition to the main story, players will be able to explore side activities such as Travis taking on part-time jobs.
 This is excellent news considering how beloved and integral side quests and mini-games are to the core NMH experience.